dherzey/bechdel-movies/etl/README.md

 - `bechdel-project-github`: block with the HTTPS info of the Github repo where all the scripts are located.
 The default is set to this repository (https://github.com/dherzey/bechdel-movies-project.git)

 ## Prefect deployments
-The following workflows are deployed through Prefect:
+The following are the primary pipelines deployed through Prefect:
-- `bechdel-etl-full`:
-- `bechdel-etl-full-alt`:
-- `trigger-dbt-prod`:

-## Loading from source to Google Cloud Storage
-The primary Python script for ingesting data from source to GCS is found in [source_to_gcs.py](https://github.com/dherzey/bechdel-movies-project/blob/main/etl/source_to_gcs.py).
-This starts by calling the Oscar scraper functions to interatc and collect data from the Oscars' database.

-## Loading from Google Cloud Storage to BigQuery
+- `full-etl-flow/bechdel-etl-full`: full ETL workflow which spans ingestion of data from the source (which includes web scraping and reading data by chunks), loading of raw data to GCS bucket in csv and parquet formats, and finally, creating the needed tables in BigQuery with partition and clustering.
+- `dbt-prod-flow/trigger-dbt-prod`: this workflow triggers the `dbt build` command for the production target profile.
+This reads the tables from BigQuery and transform them into new tables and views needed for further data analysis.